NorthOC/thefriendlyskies.github.io/content/article/exploring-the-largest-us-military-base-size-and-operations.md

 ﻿---
 title: "Exploring the largest US military bases: their size and operations"
-description: "Explore the largest US military bases: their size, their vital operations, and the major roles they play in supporting military branches and missions"
+description: "The largest US military bases in 2023: their size, operations, and the major roles these bases play in supporting military branches and missions across the US."
 date: 2023-09-06T14:52:00+15:00
 draft: false
 thumb: "/06092023/pic0.jpeg"